Working with XPaths

 We made the Site Search 360 crawler as intelligent as possible when it comes to analyzing your website and picking the right title, image, and content for your search results.

 This can be done via XPath expressions placed in the Site Search 360 control panel.
-You can set up the general rules on the Crawler Settings page and content group-specific rules on the Content Groups page (if you're using any).
+You can set up the general rules on the Crawler settings page and the result grouping-specific rules on the Result Groups page (if you're using any).

 Check out these steps:

 First, let's search and install the Google Chrome extension called "XPath Helper".
 It will allow us to easily define XPaths right from your own site.